manuligit/mapplaces/README.md

 ## Instructions

-### Server
+### Database

-The database can be created with a dump with the following command in the project root:
+The database can be created with a dump with the following command in the project `root`:
 ```
-    mysql -u user -p pass < places.sql
+    mysql -u user -p < places.sql
 ```
+A password needs to be inserted in the prompt.
 The default value is root for both fields.
-If other credentials are used, they need to be entered in the /server/.env file:
+If other credentials are used, they need to be entered in the `/server/.env` file:
 ```
     DB_USERNAME=root
     DB_PASSWORD=root
 ```

-...or the places can be created (without keywords) with the following command in /server/:
+...or the places can be created (without keywords) with the following command in `/server/`:
 ```
     php artisan migrate:refresh --seed
 ```

+### Server

-The PHP backend server can be run with the following command in the /server/ folder:
+The PHP backend server can be run with the following command in the `/server/` folder:

 ```
     php -S localhost:8000 -t public
 ```

-If the API is run on another port, the base_url variable in client/components/router.js needs to be changed.
+If the API is run on another port, the `base_url` variable in `client/components/router.js` needs to be changed.

 ### Client

-Go to the /client/ folder.
+Go to the `/client/` folder.
 Run

 ```
     npm install